 Project Specialist in Risk Management and Built Heritage.
 Bijan received his PhD in 2010 in Conservation of Architectural Heritage from La Sapienza, the University of Rome, Italy.
 His research was on International Principles for the Protection of Cultural Heritage during Armed Conflict.
 He works as a conservation architect and cultural heritage consultant.
 His field of interest is reducing risks to cultural heritage sites, especially in times of armed conflict and natural disasters.
 He is Vice President of the ICOMOS International Committee on Risk Preparedness (ICORP) and a member of the Blue Shield.

-University of Pennsylvania, email@example.com
+University of Chicago, email@example.com

 Erin Van Gessel